spatz018/PGPT-Pred/README.md

 ## FURTHER OPTION: Statistical analysis of PGPT-Pred results (roary output format)
 - see `Statistics/stat.r`
 - comprises 3 scripts
-- can be run on output of IMG-KEGG-annoation Mapper for all PGPTs on the entire ontology levels
+- can be run on output of IMG-KEGG-annoation Mapper `pgpt_comp_fun_ascii_v2.py -of roary` for all PGPTs on the entire ontology levels